onzfonz/comp227/src/content/1/en/part1d.md

 >
 > Now, those separated items will be available in the browser console for further review.

-### Using the debugger statement
+### Using the browser's debugging tools

 Setting breakpoints or logging output to the console are not the only ways of debugging our applications.
-You can also pause the execution of your application code in the Chrome developer console's *debugger*, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.
+You can also pause the execution of your application code in the Chrome developer console's *debugger*, by writing the command [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.

-The execution will pause once it arrives at a point where the ***debugger*** command gets executed:
+The execution will pause once it arrives at a point where the ***`debugger`*** command gets executed:

 ![debugger paused in dev tools](../../images/1/7a.png)